 Identify Code

-identify code The first step of this process is identifying duplicate code.
+The first step of this process is identifying duplicate code.
 This includes analyzing all the codes present in the functions in your software and pinpointing repetitive ones.

 Choose Your Strategy

 The second step includes choosing the best strategy to get rid of this duplication and maintain a clean and well-established codebase.
 These strategies include modularization, which means breaking codes into reusable components.
-They also include refactoring codes.
+They also include refactor codes.
 Refactoring is the process of cleaning, restructuring, and improving codes without changing their core functions.

 Document Your Process